Did your payday loans cost so much when you repaid one you had to keep on borrowing?

 Waiting for a reply from the lender

-This email begins your affordability complaint.
+This email starts your affordability complaint.

 They may send the list of loans first and later respond to your complaint.
 So don’t be surprised if you get sent info on the loans but nothing about your request for a refund.